tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 yarn dev
 ```

-This should open Backstage in your browser on localhost:3000.
+Open your browser and go to localhost:3000.
+You should see the Backstage web UI.

-Every time you make changes to the Backstage code, it's recommended you test it by running it locally with "yarn dev", since it will be much faster that testing it in Minikube.
+Every time you make changes to the Backstage code, it's recommended you test it by running it locally with "yarn dev" like you just did.
+This will be much faster that testing every change in Minikube.

 </br>
 </br>